marcgardent/markdown2cgdoc/samples/war-of-the-eight/war-of-the-eight.md

 FOR EACH player { position:city_id }
 ```

-Mininal information for operational game:
+Information for an operational game:
 * Prices
 * trusts
 * development indexes